Estimated reading time: 2 minutes

 Business profit is easy to calculate; all you need to do is subtract your expenses from your revenues, and the amount of capital remaining is your profit.
 Your business has gross profit, profit before taxes, and net profit.
 Your gross profit is the amount of money your small business has left from its operations.

 This capital will be used to pay business taxes and any employee benefits you might have.
-Your profit before taxes is the profit from which your income taxes need to be deducted.
+Your profit before taxes is the profit from which your income taxes must be deducted.
 Lastly, your net profit is the amount of capital remaining after your business taxes and expenses have been paid.

-Next, make a list of all operating costs, such as rent, employee salaries, travel fees, inventory, equipment, etc. Once you tally up your operating expenses, you can determine how much you need to sell to cover these costs and determine your overall profit.
+Next, make a list of all operating costs, such as rent, employee salaries, travel fees, inventory, equipment, etc. Once you tally up your operating expenses, you can determine how much you need to sell to cover these costs and decide your overall profit.

 Invest in your small business’s future.